tobihul/LC_MS_Resolved_Peaks/README.md

 ## Acknowledgements
 I thank Saer Samanipour and Bob Pirok for supervising me during my thesis and providing insights throughout.
 I also thank Etienne Kant for providing the mass align function and helping with bugs and code optimization.

+## Contributions
+Issues and pull requests are welcome!
+Please contact the developers for further information.